wahnish/product_feed_app/README.md

 Continuing Work / Questions:
 ----------------------

 Still have lots to do.
 Need to validate users to limit their access - right now a member can go to another member's profile and edit their site.
-I think I can look up Devise docs for this?
+I think I can look up Devise docs for this.

-Also have been trying to attach links to images - specifically the person's avatar and image (avatar should link to user profile, product image should link to product page).
-StackOverflow suggested something like this:

-	<%= link_to -- do %>
- 		<%= image_tag product.user.image_url(:small_avatar, @user).to_s %>
-	<% end %>

-But when I add 'product.user.username, product.user' to the link_to, it blows up.

-**Any thoughs?**

 Future Plans:
 ----------------------